Source: Barcroft Animals

 More from my site

-Posts under World News come from assorted information sources around the web.
+Posts under World News & Explorations of the Unknown come from assorted information sources around the web or from printed publications.
 The specific source will always be identified at the top of the post.
 Everything posted on this site is done in the spirit of conversation.
 Please do your own research and trust yourself when reading and giving consideration to anything that appears here or anywhere else.